 My decision to take on part-time work isn’t uncommon — in years past, the retail sector would build up its employment by 7 to 9 percent, creating upward of 600,00 part-time jobs between October and January, according to the Bureau of Labor Statistics (BLS).

-Of course, this holiday season is unlike any other — the economic impact of the continuing pandemic has seen a notable decrease in the retail sphere, with job numbers down 550,000 in the sector, according to the BLS.
-That said, there’s still remote and in-person work to be found, albeit in places you might not usually consider.
+Of course, this holiday season is still going to be facing the economic impact of the continuing pandemic.
+Thankfully, jobs in the retail sphere are increasing, with job numbers up 531,000 in October alone, according to the BLS.
+Plus, there’s still remote and in-person work to be found, albeit in places you might not usually consider.

 If you want to find ways to make extra money during the holidays, or if you want to have a debt-free post-gift-giving winter, here’s what you need to know before you put in your application: